 If you experience harassment, you can take these steps.

-Yes, pregnancy discrimination is unlawful and is a form of sex discrimination.
-Discriminating against any woman on the basis of pregnancy, childbirth, maternity leave or related medical conditions by engaging in any of the prohibited actions is unlawful.
+Yes, pregnancy discrimination is a form of sex discrimination.
+Discriminating against any woman on the basis of pregnancy, childbirth, maternity leave or related medical conditions is unlawful.

-Yes, sexual orientation discrimination is unlawful and is a form of sex discrimination.
+Yes, sexual orientation discrimination is a form of sex discrimination.
 You cannot be discriminated against because of your sexual orientation, which means having a preference for heterosexuality, homosexuality, or bisexuality, having a history of such a preference, or being identified with such a preference.

 The Wisconsin Fair Employment Act does not explicitly prohibit gender identity or transgender status discrimination, but it does cover claims alleging sex stereotyping, sex or gender harassment, sexual harassment, and sexual orientation discrimination.